facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

   script:
     - kubectl set image deployment/my-project php-container="${PROD_IMAGE_PHP_COMMIT_TAG}"
     - kubectl rollout status deployment/my-project
-  only: *depolyable-branches
+  only: *deployable-branches
 ```

-Using the `*depolyable-branches` (yes, they use a C-pointer-like syntax) I reuse the previous values marked by the YAML anchor, so if I decide to deploy a new, particular branch, I don't have to specify it in every deploy-related job, and risk forgetting one (yes, it happened).
+Using the **YAML anchor reference** `*deployable-branches` (yes, they use a pointer-like syntax) I reuse the previous values, so if I decide to deploy a new, particular branch, I don't have to specify it in every deploy-related job, and risk forgetting one (yes, it happened to me).

-Here we are finally using `kubectl` to do the deploy: to authenticate into the cluster, you have to enable the **Kubernetes integration** [(see docs)](https://docs.gitlab.com/ee/user/project/integrations/kubernetes.html), so GitLab will have a [`serviceaccount`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) (basically a login for bots) automatically available to issue commands, without having to add any configuration (it leverages environment variables).
+Here we are **finally using `kubectl` to do the deploy**!

+> To authenticate into the cluster with `kubectl`, you normally have to create a YAML config in your home directory; luckily, in the GitLab CI you can take a shortcut enabling the **Kubernetes integration** [(see docs)](https://docs.gitlab.com/ee/user/project/integrations/kubernetes.html), so GitLab will login into the cluster using a `serviceaccount`, which is basically a [login for non-humans](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+The integration will leverage environment variables to feed the configuration to `kubectl` automatically, so you just have to issue commands with it, it will just work.

-The deployment with `kubectl` is pretty straightforward: using the `kubectl set image` command we set a new image in our [deployment configuration](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/); the cluster will detect that we specified a different image and it will automatically start a rolling deployment to substitute the available containers with the new, requested tag.
-Note here that using a commit-specific tag is critical, because otherwise the deployment will not be triggered; if you want to trigger a deploy without using specific tags, you will have to append the SHA digests of the image, with `image:tag@${SHA}`; this will obviously mean that you will have to retrieve it, which can be annoying.
+The deployment with `kubectl` is pretty straightforward: using the `kubectl set image` command we set a new image in our [deployment configuration](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/); **the cluster will detect that we specified a different image** and it will automatically start a rolling deployment to substitute the available containers with the new, requested tag.

+> Note that **using a commit-specific tag is critical** here, because otherwise the deployment will not be triggered; if you want to trigger a deploy without using specific tags, you will have to append the SHA digests of the image, with `image:tag@${SHA}`; this will obviously mean that you will have to retrieve it, which can be less practical.

-The next command, `kubectl rollout status`, watches the advancement of the rollout and exits with `0` if the deployment is completed, so it's perfect to be called in a build:
+The next command, `kubectl rollout status`, watches the advancement of the deploy and exits with a status code that reflect the result of the rollout, so it's perfect to be called in a build:

 ```
 $ kubectl rollout status deployment/my-application